 Later the project was forgotten until the beginning of 2018 when I decided to port the old app to React native and the api to .Net Core.
 Because I use these techniques in my work as a software developer.

 I will continue the project in my spare time, and I will develop some new really awesome features.
-In future the app will also support more platforms.
-Meanwhile I will update this website with articles about cosmology and astronomy focusing on exoplanets.
+In the future, the app will also support more platforms.
+Meanwhile, I will update this website with articles about cosmology and astronomy focusing on exoplanets.